 Will ‘Gilmore Girls: A Year in the Life’ Season 2 Return?
 The Palladinos Are ‘Open’ to Continue the Revival for Another Round

-When Gilmore Girls ended its original run in 2007, fans across the nation hoped to see Amy Sherman-Palladino and Daniel Palladino’s original ending.
-Then eight years later, Netflix revived the series for Gilmore Girls: A Year in the Life, and viewers finally got to hear those final four words uttered by Lorelai (Lauren Graham) and Rory (Alexis Bledel).
-However, the final episode still had fans wondering if the revival would ever receive a second season.
+When Gilmore Girls ended its original run in 2007, fans missed out on seeing Amy Sherman-Palladino and Daniel Palladino’s original ending.
+Then nine years later, Netflix revived the series for Gilmore Girls: A Year in the Life, and viewers finally got to hear those final four words uttered by Lorelai (Lauren Graham) and Rory (Alexis Bledel).
+However, the final episode still had fans wondering whether the revival would ever receive a second season.
 So will Gilmore Girls: A Year in the Life Season 2 actually happen?
 It looks like the Palladinos are still open to continue the reboot for another round.

 Amy Sherman-Palladino discusses season 2 after ‘Gilmore Girls: A Year in the Life’ premieres on Netflix

 After Netflix released Gilmore Girls: A Year in the Life on Nov.
-25, 2016, Sherman-Palladino spoke with Vogue and answered if the revival will ever come back — again.
+25, 2016, Sherman-Palladino spoke with Vogue and answered whether the revival will ever come back — again.

 “We just want people to watch these.
 Some people haven’t seen them yet,” Sherman-Palladino said at the time.
 “This was the story that we wanted to do.
 We wanted to do this year — a year in the life.
 So we accomplished what we wanted to do.”

 The showrunner added: “We didn’t go in there with any intention of wanting to do more.
 There were no discussions between us and Warners or us and Netflix of having anymore.
 We all went through this journey thinking we just wanted to make it a very special event.
 So that really is where we are right now, because we’re so tired and exhausted and the kitchen still smells like butter.”